Canada Life Centre: Western Hockey League

 In May 2023, the Winnipeg Ice of junior hockey's Western Hockey League announced that for the WHL Championship Series that month, they would play all home games downtown at the larger Canada Life Centre instead of their usual home, the 1,600-capacity Wayne Fleming Arena.
-Previously, the Brandon Wheat Kings played select games at the arena due to scheduling conflicts with the Royal Manitoba Winter Fair.
+Previously, the Brandon Wheat Kings played select playoff games at the arena due to scheduling conflicts with the Royal Manitoba Winter Fair.

 Professional Women's Hockey League

-On March 22, 2026, the Professional Women's Hockey League (PWHL) will play their first game in Winnipeg at the arena between the Montreal Victoire and Ottawa Charge.
+On March 22, 2026, the Professional Women's Hockey League (PWHL) played their first game in Winnipeg at the arena between the Montreal Victoire and Ottawa Charge.
+The Charge won 2–1 in overtime in front of 15,225 fans.

 International

 Canada Life Centre co-hosted the 2007 IIHF Women's World Championship with Selkirk, which was won by Canada.
 Other international matches hosted at the arena included 2005 World Junior Championship pretournament games, the fifth game of the 2007 Super Series between Canada and Russia, and the medal round of the 2011 World U-17 Hockey Challenge.